muratk3n/thirdwave/en/tweets/2020/week17b.md

 Descendants of mafia-agro-empires, unite.

-Take Egypt, tigger with you, then u have one fucknut cultural / historical bloc.
+Take Egypt, tigger with you, then u have one fucknut of a cultural / historical bloc.

 "In one survey this month, 59% of respondents [in Italy] said the EU